-- (a) a sensing system that uses one or more forms of radiation either self-generated or otherwise generated by pressure; and - (b) the interface between the final switching devices of the sensing system and the machine primary control elements; and - (c) the machine stopping capabilities, by which the presence of a person or part of a person within the sensing field will cause the dangerous parts of a machine to be brought to a safe state.
+(a) a sensing system that uses one or more forms of radiation either self-generated or otherwise generated by pressure; and pressure equipment means boilers, pressure vessels and pressure piping.

+- (b) the interface between the final switching devices of the sensing system and the machine primary control elements; and - (c) the machine stopping capabilities, by which the presence of a person or part of a person within the sensing field will cause the dangerous parts of a machine to be brought to a safe state.